conjurer-rich/fast-flow-flywheel/pages/engagements/kickstart-essentials.md

 ## Start where you are.
 Move what matters

-Kickstart Essentials is a time-boxed engagement designed to help you explore flow problems, make progress on key decisions, and test the value of the Fast Flow Flywheel™️,without a large upfront commitment.
+Kickstart Essentials is a time-boxed engagement designed to help you explore flow problems, make progress on key decisions, and test the value of the Fast Flow Flywheel,without a large upfront commitment.

 If your teams are feeling stuck, misaligned, or overburdened,but you’re not sure where to start,Kickstart Essentials gives you a fast, focused way to uncover what's slowing you down and begin evolving with confidence.